kekyo/nuget-server/README.md

 ```

 All fields are optional.
 Only include the settings you want to override.
 Both `packageDir` and `usersFile` paths can be absolute or relative.
-If relative, they are resolved from the configuration directory.
+If relative, they are resolved from the directory containing the config.json file.

 ## JSON-based authentication with --auth-init